akwright/jared-bracci/theme/library/README.md

 	'container_class' => 'menu menu--primary',
 	'items_wrap'      => '<ul class="menu__list">%3$s</ul>',
 	'fallback_cb'     => false,
-	'walker'          => new MOZ_Walker_Nav_Menu
+	'walker'          => new JAREDBRACCI_Walker_Nav_Menu
 ) );
 ```

 ## Responsive Images

-The `MOZ_Image` class offers a number of public static methods to help using responsive and even
+The `JAREDBRACCI_Image` class offers a number of public static methods to help using responsive and even
 lazy-loaded images in your custom WordPress theme:

 Given the image's attachment id,

-- `MOZ_Image::background` prints a responsive background image
+- `JAREDBRACCI_Image::background` prints a responsive background image
-- `MOZ_Image::picture` prints a responsive image using a picture element
+- `JAREDBRACCI_Image::picture` prints a responsive image using a picture element
-- `MOZ_Image::image` prints a responsive image using srcset-sizes
+- `JAREDBRACCI_Image::image` prints a responsive image using srcset-sizes

 The responsive images implementation is based on the responsive images specification as it is
 being implemented in browsers and is supported/polyfilled in non-supporting browsers using